 - Pick Your Project: Projects can include work that is already being done as graduate research, or new ideas.
 Key areas of interest include, but are not limited to, climate change, energy efficiency and conservation, human health and environment, product safety, circular economy, breakthrough innovations, sustainable chemistry, and chemical technology.

 - Attend an Info Session: This is an optional opportunity for interested students to get more information, and ask any questions.
-The next info session will be announced during fall 2017.
+The fall 2017 info session will be on September 27, 11:30-12:30 in ME 1130.

-- Deliver Your Presentation: Finalists will also create a short presentation and present it to a panel of judges during early December, see here for 2016 winners.
+- Deliver Your Presentation: Finalists will also create a short presentation and present it to a panel of judges December 6, 2017, see here for 2016 winners.

 Dow SISCA competitor details